Serhiy Pitel: Early career

 Pitel was a product of the FC Monolit Illichivsk, FC Azovstal Mariupol, and Skala Stryi School Systems.
 In 2012, Pitel played for FC Skala-2 Morshyn at the Amateur level.
 During the 2012/13 season, he was part of the Skala Stryi roster but did not play any matches.

 In 2014, he joined the professional ranks by signing with Enerhiya Nova Kakhovka in the Ukrainian Second League.
 Pitel would make 12 appearances for Nova Kakhovka.
 He would sign with Ukrainian Premier League side Hoverla Uzhhorod for the 2015-16 season.
 He spent time with the club's reserve team where he made his debut against Shakhtar Donetsk's reserve squad on 31 July 2015.

 Europe

-He would be loaned out to Slovakian side TJ FK Veľké Revištia for the 2015-16 season.
+He would be loaned out to Slovak side TJ FK Veľké Revištia for the 2015-16 season.
 After failing to secure a spot on the senior team with Uzhorod, he resumed his career in the regional German circuits originally with Burger BC 08.
 After a season with Burger BC, he signed with FCM Schwerin.

 In 2018, he returned to the Ukrainian Second League to sign with Veres Rivne.
 He would play the remainder of the season with FC Malynsk in the national amateur league.